 Solution: Update BIOS, Thunderbolt 3 firmware, Thunderbolt 3 driver, and Intel Graphics Driver from the manufacturer website.
 For more details, refer to articles below:

-Symptom: The Adapter does not fast charge smartphones such as Samsung Galaxy S8
+Symptom: The adapter does not fast charge certain smartphones

 Many smartphones currently do not support the USB Power Delivery protocol, which is used by this adapter.
 Instead those smartphones support Qualcomm Quick Charge or other proprietary charging protocols.
 In this case, the adapter will charge the phone at standard speeds.